Updated July 2022

 Western Breakfast in Hoi An

 A charming little venue located just a block away from Ly Thai To this is definitely a place to slow down and relax with one of the best breakfasts in Hoi An.
-Rosie’s is another good option for vegans and vegetarians too, especially the smoothie bowls – piled high with fruit and chia seeds and made with coconut milk.
+Breakfast and Brunch specialists, Rosie’s is another good option for vegans and vegetarians too, especially the smoothie bowls – piled high with fruit and chia seeds and made with coconut milk.
 There’s French toast, avocado and eggs or a cooked breakfast, and all are served on healthy wholemeal.
 The juices all have charming names with uplifting sentiments like ‘You Are Beautiful’, but if you’d rather indulge in something more decadent, go for the salted caramel milkshake!